Driving community engagement and brand consistency through strategic design and storytelling.

 Reduced clutter

-Removed redundant and decorative elements (e.g., the Research Park logo) that competed with the UI, shifting focus to clear CTAs and people-centric imagery.
+Removed redundant decorative elements (e.g., the Research Park logo) that competed with the UI, shifting focus to clear CTAs and people-centric imagery.

-Compiled and wrote copy for the 2024-25 Year-in-Review
+Co-authored the 2024-25 Year-in-Review

 → Thinking outside of myself

-→ Communicating strategically
+→ Communicating stategically

-→ Adapting to constraints
+→ Adapting to limitations

 Shoutout to the other interns!
 An office wall full of polaroids and many good-natured lunchtime debates later, I’ve learned that the team you work with truly makes all the difference.